-The state of Utah is offering Cache County home owners a grant award of $2,800-3,800 to switch out their wood fireplace or stove for a high-efficient gas fireplace insert or stove.
+The state of Utah is offering Cache County home owners a grant award of $3,000-4,300 to switch out their wood fireplace or stove for a high-efficient gas fireplace insert or stove.
 Click on the following dialogue boxes to learn more about this program.
+Application sign-ups for Cache County will happen February 27th-28th on a first come, first serve basis, since there are limited funds.

 Where did this grant money come from?
 Is it tax payers money?

 This money came from Volkswagen when they got sued by the EPA for their emissions scandal.
 The federal government issued the money to different states and told them to create programs they believe will help to improve that state’s poor air quality.
-Utah decided to create this switchout program.
-Cache County received more funding than other counties which is why funding in other counties like Box Elder and Weber is already gone.
+Utah decided to create this switchout program for homeowners to take wood burning fireplaces, inserts, or stoves and switch them out with a high-efficient gas/propane fireplace or stove.

 Will I qualify for the grant?

-To qualify, you must have owned your home in Cache County for at least twelve months.
+To qualify, you must have owned your home for at least twelve months.
 You must have a wood-burning stove, fireplace, or insert which has been used to heat the home at times throughout this past year or so.

 If you received a fireplace grant already, you will not qualify for another one.
-It is limit one per household.
+It is limited one per household.

-If you meet these requirements, you are 99.9% likely to get qualified.
-Everyone qualified will receive $2,800.
-If you are considered “low-income” by the table posted on the state’s website, you will receive an extra $1,000 or $3,800 in total.
+If you meet these requirements, you are 99.9% likely to get qualified, but that is completely up to the state.
+Everyone qualified will receive $3,000 regardless of income.
+If you qualify as “low-income” by the table posted on the state’s website, you will receive an extra $1,300 or $4,300 in total.

 How do I apply?

-On Feb 1st at 6:00 AM you will visit the state’s website at stoves.utah.gov and click on the box that mentions Cache County.
-(If you open the state’s website at 5:59 or before, you may have to refresh your browser or else the link might not work) From there you will click on register.
+On February 27th or 28th you will visit the state’s website at stoves.utah.gov and click on the box that mentions your county.
+From there you will click on register.
 You will then put in your name, phone number, email, and address and click submit.
-Should only take you less than 30 seconds since there is not much to fill out.
+This should only take you less than 30 seconds since there is not much to fill out.

-The state will start sending you emails.
-Sometimes they send a survey, sometimes an application, they seem to do it a bit different every time they do another round of grants.
+If there are enough funds left by the time your name gets to the top of the list, the state will start sending you emails.
+Sometimes they send a survey, sometimes an application, they seem to do it a bit differently every time they do another round of grants.
 They might send it to you the same day or maybe a day later or maybe a week later.
 Again, we aren’t sure exactly what or when the state will do things.

-Thes emails could come from “qualtrics” or “stoveswap” or “deq”
+These emails could come from “Qualtrics” or “Stoveswap” or “DEQ”

 After submitting your survey or application or both, the state will send you an approval letter and form.